 Star Wars: Imperial Assault will still be available even after the miniatures game lifecycle has actually expired.
 In addition to a simple battle mode, there is a variant with the campaign game in which you get a lot of story for a board game.
 In narrative terms, the short scraps of the story only scratch the surface, but the tactical and therefore playful side of the Star Wars board game is convincing.

-Countless large and small expansions ensure constant supplies.
-There is even an app that can be used to build additional “stories”, i.e. missions.
-More than 30 missions are available right from the start of the miniatures game journey.
-The highlight: Players build their own unique squad from the characters available.
+Countless large and small extensions ensure constant replenishment.
+There is even an app now that can be used to build additional “stories”, i.e. missions.
+More than 30 missions are already available at the beginning of the miniatures game journey.
+The highlight: Players build their unique squad from the available characters.